marcusmcb/npchatbot/README.md

 #### Config: Enabling/Starting a Serato Live Playlist

 In order for this script to work properly, you'll need to be familiar with how to start a <a href='https://support.serato.com/hc/en-us/articles/228019568-Live-Playlists'>Live Playlist</a> session in Serato DJ Pro.
+Specific details are provided in the "in use" section in this documentation.

 To ensure the accuracy of the analysis in several commands' responses, the Live Playlist should be started roughly the same time that your live stream does.

 <hr>